 Among continental Croatia’s most impressive castles, Trakošćan Castle, 80km northwest of Zagreb, is worth a visit for its well-presented museum and attractive grounds.
-The exact origin of its construction is unknown but the first official mention dates to 1334.
-Not many of the castle’s original Romanesque features were retained when it was restored in neo-Gothic style in the mid-19th century and the 215-acre castle grounds were landscaped into a romantic English-style park with exotic trees and an artificial lake.
+The exact origin of its construction is unknown, but the first official mention dates to 1334.
+Not many of the castle’s original Romanesque features were retained when it was restored in neo-Gothic style in the mid-19th century; the 215-acre castle grounds were landscaped into a romantic English-style park with exotic trees and an artificial lake.

-Occupied by the aristocratic Drašković family until 1944, the castle features three floors of exhibits that display the family’s original furniture and a plethora of portraits.
+Occupied by the aristocratic Drašković family until 1944, the castle features three floors of exhibits that display the family’s original furniture, a plethora of portraits, an armament's collection of swords, and a period kitchen in the basement.
 The series of rooms range in style from neo-Renaissance to Gothic and baroque.
-There’s also an armaments collection of swords and firearms, and a period kitchen in the basement.

-After soaking up the history, wander along the verdant paths down to the wooden jetty at the lake, where you can rent a two-person paddleboat (50KN per hour) in warm weather.
+After soaking up the history, wander along the verdant paths down to the wooden jetty at the lake, where you can rent a two-person paddleboat (30KN for thirty minutes).